-Annex 5.
-Template No. 2.
-NGOs business plan
+3.1.2 Template No. 2.
+NGOs business plan to deliver the 9 Conversations programme

 INTRODUCTION: GENERAL ASSUMPTIONS

 Usually, NGOs are non-profit organizations, which means that their goal is that all the income they acquire covers the expenses they incur in the context of the social purpose they serve.